The Interprofessional Education Certificate represents social work students’ level, quality and depth of learning interprofessional core competencies.

 Students engaged in all approved, related activities document their time spent on a monthly time sheet.

 Interprofessional Education Foundational Course

-This foundational course is a required course for all incoming on-campus social work students.
-This course provides students from medicine, dental medicine, nursing and social work as well as the departments of public health, nutrition and physician assistants the opportunity to engage in a dynamic and interactive team learning environment to better understand the goals, purpose, and benefits of interprofessional collaboration.
-This course is presented as a series of online modules containing didactic content and team-based workshops and simulations that provide students the opportunity to learn from, with and about each other in small, interprofessional groups.
+The foundational course is required for all incoming on-campus MSW students.
+Overall, this course provides students from the schools of medicine, dental medicine, nursing and social work as well as the departments of public health, nutrition, physician assistant and psychological sciences the opportunity to engage in a dynamic and interactive team-learning environment to better understand the goals, purpose and benefits of interprofessional collaboration.
+The course is presented as a series interactive learning sessions and simulations that provide students the opportunity to learn from, with and about each other in small, interprofessional groups.
 Guided by the Interprofessional Education Collaborative core competencies, the foundation course, and subsequent activities focus on the development of knowledge, attitudes and skills in four domains:

 This program provides a unique environment for interprofessional collaboration among healthcare students.
-Housed within the Circle Health Medical Clinic of Greater Cleveland, the clinic is a bi-monthly acute care walk-in clinic staffed and operated by CWRU graduate medical, nursing and social work students, along with volunteer licensed health practitioners.
+Housed within the Circle Health Medical Clinic of Greater Cleveland, this a bi-monthly acute care walk-in clinic is staffed and operated by CWRU graduate medical, nursing and social work students, along with volunteer licensed health practitioners.
 Students learn together in interprofessional teams, providing counseling and acute medical care to underserved populations.
 Learn more about the clinic.